niemopen/niem-naming-design-rules/ndr6src.md

 </nc:Person>
 ```

 even though this is schema-valid.
-Instead, all augmentation properties should be consolidated into a single `j:PersonAugmentation` element.
+Instead, those augmentation properties must be consolidated into a single `j:PersonAugmentation` element.

 **Rule 12-14:** Nilled element must be an object reference || An element with `xsi:nil="true"` MUST have the attribute `structures:ref` or `structures:uri`.
 (NEW)